jacobkagon/jacobkagon/README.md

 ### Hi there I'm Jacob 👋

 I am a full-stack software engineer with experience in Ruby-on-Rails, Javascript, and React.
-I am endlessly curious and love to learn new things.
+I am endlessly curious and love to learn new technologies.

+🌱 I’m currently learning about data structures and algoritihms.

 <!--
 **jacobkagon/jacobkagon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.